Automattic/wordpress-rs/README.md

 # wordpress-rs

-A cross-platform networking library for the WordPress API written in Rust.
+A cross-platform implementation of the [WordPress REST API](https://developer.wordpress.org/rest-api/) written in Rust, with bindings for Kotlin, Swift, and more.

 ## Prerequisites